linuxmint/xreader/help/C/xreader.md

 To Change the Page Size
 -----------------------

-You can use the following methods to resize a page in the atril display
+You can use the following methods to resize a page in the xreader display
 area:

 -   To increase the page size, choose View Zoom In.

 -   To decrease the page size, choose View Zoom Out.

--   To resize a page to have the same width as the atril display area, choose View Fit page width.
+-   To resize a page to have the same width as the xreader display area, choose View Fit page width.

--   To resize a page to fit within the atril display area, choose View Best Fit.
+-   To resize a page to fit within the xreader display area, choose View Best Fit.

--   To resize the atril window to have the same width and height as the screen, choose View Full Screen.
-To resize the atril window to the original size, click on the Exit Full Screen button.
+-   To resize the xreader window to have the same width and height as the screen, choose View Full Screen.
+To resize the xreader window to the original size, click on the Exit Full Screen button.

 To View Pages or Document Structure